 It's kind of like taking Christ with us and thus being able to seek (and find) and serve Christ in all we meet.

 Direct us, O Lord, in all our doings with your most gracious favor, and further us with your continual help; that in all our works begun, continued, and ended in you, we may glorify your holy Name, and finally, by your mercy, obtain everlasting life; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
-Amen.
+Amen.-the BB

 Heart thread - 02/25/2009